 One thing that may surprise you is that Montevideans will look out for you, sometimes literally stopping you in the street and telling you to be careful.
 This tends to worry travellers initially but once you have spent a few days in Montevideo you’ll realise that, especially if you are a seasoned traveller, you can take this advice with a pinch of salt.

 I include these tips below which are relevant to being safe in most major cities – well, taxis aren’t cheap everywhere.. .

-Don’t feel nervous when Montevideans insist on telling you to be take care when you are on the street.
+- Don’t feel nervous when Montevideans insist on telling you to take care when you are on the street.
 They are just looking out for you

 Take the regular precautions that you would when you are in a capital city (in Latin America) and you should be just fine.
 That advice goes for any neighbourhood, the up-scale ones too.

 At the end of 2013 the Montevideo government cracked down on street crime in the centre of Montevideo and the Ciudad Vieja (or Old City as it is known in English).
 The muggings were being carried out by a mere handful of people but they had become increasingly brazen.

 Unfortunately because this small gang targeted the Old City, a classic stop on any travellers’ itinerary, a lot got written online when really the overall level of crime did not warrant the focus of attention.
 Shortly after 300 (!) security cameras were installed in the Old City and incidents plummeted.

 So take the regular precautions in Montevideo that you would in any capital city and you’ll be fine.
 Enjoy!